-Children’s learning is recorded using learning journeys and use of our online Learning Journals via Tapestry.
-We have established partnerships with parents through the use of Tapestry and Twitter which allows parents to share the learning experiences of their children.
+Children’s learning is recorded using learning journeys and use of our online Learning Journals via Seesaw.
+We have established partnerships with parents through the use of Seesaw and Twitter which allows parents to share the learning experiences of their children.

 Children have the opportunity to develop their storytelling through Helicopter Stories and Talk 4 Writing approaches - using rhymes as a main focus.